yaniv-golan/dlzoom/README.md

 # Custom naming and output directory
 dlzoom download 123456789 --output-name "my_meeting" --output-dir ./recordings

+# Batch download with explicit name reused per meeting
+dlzoom download --from-date 2024-04-01 --to-date 2024-04-07 --output-name finance_sync

+# Batch download without --output-name automatically appends UTC timestamps
+# (e.g., 123456789_20240401-150000) to avoid overwriting recurring meetings.
+dlzoom download --from-date 2024-04-01 --to-date 2024-04-07

 # Dry run
 dlzoom download 123456789 --dry-run

 # Tip: meeting IDs with spaces pasted from Zoom are normalized automatically
 dlzoom download "882 9060 9309"
 ```

+Date-range downloads (`--from-date/--to-date`) reuse any explicit `--output-name` you provide; otherwise they append a UTC timestamp (or the recording UUID when no timestamp is available) to prevent recurring IDs from overwriting each other.

 Batch by date window and automate: